clerk/clerk-remix-quickstart/README.md

 Clerk is a developer-first authentication and user management solution.
 It provides pre-built components and hooks for sign-in, sign-up, user profile, and organization management.
 Clerk is designed to be easy to use and customize, and can be integrated into any Remix application.

-After following the [Clerk Remix quickstart](https://clerk.com/docs/quickstarts/remix?utm_source=DevRel&utm_medium=docs&utm_campaign=templates&utm_content=10-24-2023&utm_term=clerk-remix-quickstart), you will have learned how to:
+After following the [Clerk Remix quickstart](https://clerk.com/docs/quickstarts/remix?utm_source=DevRel&utm_medium=docs&utm_campaign=templates&utm_content=clerk-remix-quickstart), you will have learned how to:

-- Create a new Remix application
 - Install `@clerk/remix`
-- Set up your environment keys
+- Set your Clerk API keys
-- Import the Clerk Publishable Key
-- Wrap your Remix app in `<ClerkProvider />`
-- Use Clerk components to protect your content
-- Embed the `<SignInButton />` and `<SignOutButton />`
+- Configure `rootAuthLoader`
+- Configure `ClerkApp`
-- Deploy your application
+- Protect your pages

 ## Deploy